Baratza Encore Coffee Grinder Review: Let’s Hear It Again for a Great Performer!

 Capresso is a Swiss company that just happens to be owned by our old friends, Jura Inc. The manufacturer has built a strong reputation for offering solid and very affordable home espresso machines, and the Capresso Infinity Plus Conical Burr Grinder fits right in with the budget vibe.

-You’ll pay $99.00 for the Infinity Plus, but you’re not going to get a life-altering grinder.
+You’ll only pay $99.80 for the Infinity Plus, but you’re not going to get a life-altering grinder.
 There are 16 grind settings in total, ranging from extra-fine to coarse.
 At the finer settings, you’ll experience quite a lot of blockage and static buildup.
 That said, you should get pretty convincing results if you’re grinding for Chemex or French press.

-See Also: Capresso Infinity Plus Review 2024
+See Also: Capresso Infinity Plus Review

 Baratza Encore vs OXO Brew Conical Burr Grinder

-There are 38 grind levels and a one-touch start timer that’ll keep your last setting.
+There are 38 grind settings and a one-touch start timer that’ll keep your last setting.
 Plus, the OXO has a tinted bean hopper which protects your coffee beans from the harmful effects of UV radiation.
 I’m often surprised at how many manufacturers seem to forget about adding this feature to their grinders.

-See Also: OXO Grinder Review 2024
+See Also: OXO Grinder Review

-Baratza Encore vs Solis Scala Compact
+Baratza Encore vs Encore ESP

 Adjusting the Grinder: Different Points of View